You're reading

 If your content is accurate, consistent and well governed, AI increases your reach and credibility.

 If your content is fragmented, outdated or poorly owned, AI accelerates confusion, risk and sales friction.
+And marketing might get slagged off.

 Call to action